jake-utk/simon-guitar-project/extrajsfunctions.md

 	// adds the button pick of player to array playerChoices }

-function storeSimonPick() {
-	// adds the button pick of simon to array simonChoices }

 function handleClick() {
 	// REFERENCED FROM TICTACTOE, didn't actually use, but was in pseudocode
 	// all the stuff that happens when a user clicks a button